MedHabibHafiene/ChartProject-ReactJS/README.md

 ## Getting Started

+You may view the project by visiting the following URL: https://charts-app-reactjs.netlify.app

 Follow the steps below to set up and run the project on your local machine.

 ### Prerequisites